sindresorhus/execa/readme.md

 Default: `false`

 If `true`, runs `command` inside of a shell.
 Uses `/bin/sh` on UNIX and `cmd.exe` on Windows.
 A different shell can be specified as a string.
 The shell should understand the `-c` switch on UNIX or `/d /s /c` on Windows.

+We recommend against using this option since it is:
+- not cross-platform: it encourages using shell-specific syntax.
+- slower: it interprets the command through a shell interpreter.
+- unsafe: it allows for command injection.

 #### stripFinalNewline